microconfig/microconfig-quickstart/readme.md

 ## What you will learn

-You will see how easy it is to install and use Microconfig.
+You will see how to install Microconfig, organize config layout and build configuration.

 ## What you need